The Revd Canon Joseph P. Cassidy

 software, I used to do a lot of computer programming, especially

-in the late 70s and early 80s.
-I play guitar (rather well),
+in the late 1970s and early 1980s.
+I play guitar and I enjoy